tonethar/IGME-330-Master/notes/text-4.md

 }
 ```

-- Which gives you the PENN tags and looks something like this:
+- Which displays the PENN tags for you and looks something like this:

 ![screenshot](_images/text-9.png)

-- Let's make this a little more human readable - here's a JavaScript dictionary (object) that has the full names for these tags - add this to your JS:
+- So the first word is a personal pronoun, and the second word is a past tense verb and so on.
+Let's make this a little more human readable - here's a JavaScript dictionary (object) that has the full names for these tags - add this to your JS:

 ```js
 let POS = {